dialogic-godot/dialogic/README.md

   - Bug fixes:
     - Fixing an error when having an empty join event in a timeline.
+    - Fixing many saving/loading bug in timelines
+    - And a lot more that I completely forgot to report, but in general everything is more stable now.

 To view the full changelog [click here](https://github.com/coppolaemilio/dialogic/blob/master/CHANGELOG.md).